IsaacScript/isaacscript/packages/docs/docs/main/directory-structure.md

 If you decide to add a new dependency (e.g. `npm install lodash --save`), then `npm` would automatically edit the `package.json` file accordingly.
 (Beware of adding JavaScript/TypeScript dependencies, since [it will not work properly](gotchas.md#npm-dependencies).)

-IsaacScript projects start with some dependencies by default: <!-- This corresponds to "package.mod.json". -->
+IsaacScript projects start with some dependencies: <!-- This corresponds to "package.mod.json". -->

 1. `isaac-typescript-definitions` - Provides the types for all the Isaac API classes, like `EntityPlayer` and so forth.
-1. `isaacscript` - Provides the command-line program that monitors your project.
 1. `isaacscript-common` - Provides optional code that you can use in your mod.
 See the [`isaacscript-common`](/isaacscript-common) page for more info.

+It also starts with some development dependencies (which are only used when compiling, linting, and so on):

+1. `isaacscript` - Provides the command-line program that monitors your project.
+1. `isaacscript-common-node` - Provides helper functions to use in scripts.
 1. `isaacscript-lint` - Provides `eslint` and all of the linting-related packages that `eslint` uses, including the official IsaacScript linting rule-set.
 1. `isaacscript-spell` - Provides spell checking dictionaries for The Binding of Isaac words and IsaacScript words.
 1. `isaacscript-tsconfig` - Provides a standard TypeScript configuration file ("tsconfig.json").
+1. `tsx` - Provides the `tsx` program, which is used to run TypeScript code.
 1. `typescript` - Provides the ability to compile TypeScript code.
 1. `typescript-to-lua` - The tool that actually converts the TypeScript code to Lua.
-The `isaacscript` command-line program invokes TSTL for you.
+The `isaacscript` command-line program invokes this on your behalf.

 <br />